-Financial advisor leads from the internet can be much higher quality leads
+Leads from the internet can be much higher quality leads (potentially)

 According to Ben, podcasting is very intimate in the sense that you are living in someone’s cell phone.
 You are talking directly to someone’s ears.
 They know what it sounds like when you breathe.
 If they listen to you for a month or two months, when they finally pick up the phone they are going to literally be able to finish your sentences.